balajich004/Landing-page/README.md

 Project landing page
 ## About

 This is a project built to understand and showcase my CSS skills.
 This is a simple static project landing project where I try to  introduce myself.
+This is a small project dedicated to johnwick one of my favourite action characters.
 ## Tech Stack

 **Languages:** HTML &CSS

+## Credits

+**Imdb** for john wick profiles

 ## Authors